 Here’s what I’ve been doing to embrace Hygge

-- Soft lighting – candles, fairy lights and spending some time making each rooms lighting feel right.
-It’s been a great excuse to buy more candles which I have always been a fan off.
-I’ve been lighting them earlier in the day than I usually would.
-Lighting them as it starts to get dark rather than waiting till the evening.
+- Soft lighting – candles, fairy lights and spending some time making each room’s lighting feel right.
+It’s been a great excuse to buy more candles which I have always been a fan of.
+I’ve been lighting them earlier in the day than I usually would, lighting them as it starts to get dark rather than waiting till the evening.

-- Switching off– spending time away from technology, playing board games with the family and enjoying doing things together indoors when I would usually feel like I needed to get out of the house.
+- Switching off and slowing down– spending time away from technology, playing board games with the family and enjoying doing things together indoors when I would usually feel like I needed to get out of the house or be busy doing something.

 - Winter walks, fresh air and sun – on days when the sun is out, getting out and enjoying the beauty of a crisp, fresh winters day.
 Jumping in muddy puddles with the kids and enjoing a hot drink and a cake at the end of the walk.

-- Reading – curling up with a good book and even going to bed earlier so I can read.
-It’s something I’ve been telling myself I will start doing again for a long time.
+- Reading – curling up with a good book in a cosy corner and even going to bed earlier so I can read.

 - Friends– making sure I’m planning meals out or meeting for a cofee, so I’m not hiding myself away.